 The big draw (and main reason I’d been wanting to stay at Art of Animation for the longest time) is the centerpiece Big Blue Pool.
 It’s centrally located right behind the main building and its Finding Nemo theming is some of the best of any pool on Disney property.
 It also happens to be the largest resort pool at Disney World.
 There’s even a splash pad for kids with fountains and brightly colored fish statues.
-The coolest part is that there are underwater speakers that play music, so make sure you dive under the water for a chance to hear it.
 There is a pool bar located just outside for grownups.
 It even serves boozy slurpees, which is an absolute dream come true for me.
 Like all Disney World pools, there are towels available to use, and lounge chairs all over.
 This has one of the bigger pool decks I’ve seen, so finding one wasn’t a challenge.

 If the main pool is too crowded, you can head over to the Little Mermaid pool or the Cars pool.
-The Cars pool looks like it’s part of the Cozy Cone Motel, so it feels a bit more immersive than the Little Mermaid one.
+The Cars pool looks like it’s part of the Cozy Cone Motel, so it feels a bit more immersive than the Little Mermaid one, but it also feels smaller.
 That one is surrounded by the giant statues of Little Mermaid characters, but doesn’t have much in the way of theming beyond that.
 They will, however, refresh you if that’s your goal, and will likely have fewer people.

 Art of Animation Resort restaurant

 Like all value resorts, Art of Animation doesn’t have a table service dining option.
 They do, however, have a pretty good food court.
 Landscape of Flavors has all the quick service classics for breakfast, lunch, and dinner, as well as drink stations for the refillable resort mugs.